Another day another outburst. Your fuse is running out and you have no idea how to solve problems in your relationship.

 And freeze- this is when your partner remains silent throughout the argument, so quiet you feel like you are talking to yourself.

 In all the above scenarios, nothing makes sense to the other person.
-All their brain is telling him is, there is danger and he needs to protect himself.
+All his brain is telling him is, there is danger and he needs to protect himself.
 This gets in the way when you want to solve your relationship problems in a big way.

 Your partner does not feel heard